 Now armed with a basket each, we carried on to the strawberry fields to start filling them up.

 Little T was immediately drawn to the bright red familiar shapes peeking out from the rows of plants.
 We found a good spot teeming with juicy red strawberries, especially towards the middle of the plants, sat down and picked away.
 We were on the field before 12pm, but I’d recommend coming earlier if possible as it does get busy with people arriving for lunchtime.

 We kept an eye and helped Little T to avoid the unripe green ones that still need time to grow and to steer clear of a few ruined ones, otherwise he happily plucked them off the plant on his own and did a great job filling up his basket.
 It was lovely to see him so involved and engrossed in the task!

 It wouldn’t be a trip to the farm without a tractor sighting!

-The Farm Shop sells a wide range of product, gourmet foods, baked goods, eggs and dairy, meats, honey – much of it grown or sourced locally.
+Farm Shop: The Farm Shop sells a wide range of produce, gourmet foods, baked goods, eggs and dairy, meats, honey – much of it grown or sourced locally.
 They also sell a huge range of American treats and goodies, special diet foods (e.g. gluten free) and seasonal products for Easter, Halloween and Christmas.

-The pumpkin patch experience is slightly different from the States, where you can usually head into the fields to pick your pumpkin.
-As Crockford Bridge Farm explains on their website, here in the UK, they often experience ground frost at the end of September and early October, which can seriously damage the pumpkins and make their bottoms go soggy, so the pumpkins are picked before and displayed for purchase in their farm shop (from 1st October) or arranged in rows in their “pumpkin patch”, as shown below.
+As Crockford Bridge Farm explains on their website, here in the UK, they often experience ground frost at the end of September and early October, which can seriously damage the pumpkins and make their bottoms go soggy, so the pumpkins are picked before and displayed for purchase in their farm shop (from 1st October) or arranged in rows in their pumpkin patch, as shown below.